• Home

 “Mise en Abyme and Quantum Mechanics: The Reader as Observer.”
 Interface between Literature and Science: Cross-

-disciplinary Approaches to Latin American Texts, edited by Victoria Carpenter, Cambridge Scholars Publishing, 2015,
+, edited by Victoria Carpenter, Cambridge Scholars Publishing, 2015,

 pp. 115-140.